-The ability to change direction in football is one of the key qualities of a good defensive player.
+The ability to change direction in football is one of the key qualities of an excellent defensive player.
 Linebackers and defensive backs need to be able to move Omni-directional at a moment’s notice.
 Backpedaling and transitioning forward play a large part in this process.

 Backpedaling In Football